hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateOrderGetRequest.md

 #Important: Without the actual implementations of the methods of AliexpressAffiliateOrderGetRequest, there are no methods
 # that can be tested.
-These tests are placeholders to illustrate the test structure and are not exhaustive.
+These tests are placeholders to illuStarte the test structure and are not exhaustive.
 # Further testing would depend on the full implementation.